asr1/digital-garden/src/site/notes/Reading and Writing/The Grapes of Wrath.md

 > ==In the souls of the people the grapes of wrath are filling and growing heavy, growing heavy for the vintage.==

+## Cops and self-governance

+>Cops?” he asked.
+   The watchman laughed.
+  “No cops.
+  We got our own cops.
+  Folks here elect their own cops.

+> “You mean to say they ain’t no cops?”
+> “No, sir.
+No cop can come in here without a warrant."
+>  “Well, s’pose a fella is jus’ mean, or drunk an’ quarrelsome.
+What then?”
+>
+>  The watchman stabbed the blotter with a pencil.
+“Well, the first time the Central Committee warns him.
+And the second time they really warn him.
+The third time they kick him out of the camp."

+>  Fella says they ain’t no cops.
+>  “Folks is their own cops.”
+Casy looked up excitedly.
+>  “An’ was they any trouble?
+Fightin’, stealin’, drinkin’?”
+“No,” said Tom.
+>   “Well, if a fella went bad—what then?
+What’d they do?”
+“Put ’im outa the camp.”
+>   “But they wasn’ many?”
+>   “Hell, no,” said Tom.
+“We was there a month, an’ on’y one.”
+>   Casy’s eyes shone with excitement.
+He turned to the other men.
+>  “Ya see?” he cried.
+“I tol’ you.
+Cops cause more trouble than they stop."

 ## Horses vs men
 >If a fella owns a team a horses, he don’t raise no hell if he got to feed ’em when they ain’t workin’.
   But if a fella got men workin’ for him, he jus’ don’t give a damn.